alsjohnstone/scraper-classification/README.md

 ## Set up

-1) Update website and CSS selector settings in HCC
+1) Update config.json
-2) Make sure service account is set up with the NLP and Analytics API's enabled in GCP.
+2) Make sure service account is set up with the NLP and Analytics API's enabled in GCP
-3) Set up Data Import and Custom Dimension for the classification category in Google Analytics.
+3) Set up Data Import and Custom Dimension for the classification category in Google Analytics